‘Hair is everything.’

 Being interested in gender, in the dystopian nightmare of modern life, in drama and comedy, and also in cultural phenomena, I thought I’d put myself through one of the biggest television hits of the past few years, the comedy show ‘Fleabag’.
 Painful to watch, excruciating at times, but instructive too.
 If you haven’t watched it — and I’d be both astonished, not to mention nauseated, if anyone reading this has — here’s what’s happening at the cutting edge of drama these days…

 The series begins with an amusing story told straight to camera by the eponymous heroine (Phoebe Waller-Bridge, playing a version of herself).
 She has allowed a guy she’s just met to come round and have sex with her.
 She says she feels him edging towards her arsehole, and she lets him.
-‘He’s thrilled’, she says.
-Then, the next morning, he tenderly expresses his love for her, for allowing him to ‘fuck her in the arse’ (she says, as an aside, that ‘to be fair, he does have a large penis’), which she says she finds ‘sort of moving’.
+‘He’s thrilled’, she says.1 Then, the next morning, he tenderly expresses his love for her, for allowing him to ‘fuck her in the arse’ (she says, as an aside, that ‘to be fair, he does have a large penis’), which she says she finds ‘sort of moving’.
 She then concludes the story with, ‘and you spend the rest of the day (cut to coffee shop) wondering…’ here comes the punchline, are you ready? ‘do I have a massive arsehole?’

 This is the first gag of the whole series.
 Waller-Bridge must have thought to herself it was one of her strongest; ‘the hook’.
 Presumably it was the first joke that the producers, backers, director and so on read, perhaps a hit on the comedy circuit that Waller-Bridge started out on.
 They all knew that people would turn off if they hated it, or keep going if they loved it, and they all must have been sure it was a winner, that it was guaranteed to please — and evidently they were right.
 Millions of people must have loved this joke.
 A woman wondering if her arsehole is massive.

 In the next scene a man on a bus smiles at Phoebe.
 From her saucy knowing glance to camera we see she is interested, he is handsome.
 She looks back at him — but he has ugly teeth!
-Oh dear!1 This fellow turns out to be a nice idiot who, just after she has stolen some money from him, she calls ‘a pathetic dick’ because he won’t have sex with her; but before we get to that we see Phoebe masturbating to notorious arms-dealer and mass-murderer Barack Obama.
+Oh dear!2 This fellow turns out to be a nice idiot who, just after she has stolen some money from him, she calls ‘a pathetic dick’ because he won’t have sex with her; but before we get to that we see Phoebe masturbating to notorious arms-dealer and mass-murderer Barack Obama.

-After an adventure at a feminist lecture, where we discover that Phoebe isn’t a ‘proper feminist’ because she wants to look thin (implication: she is a feminist, but a maverick one, too real for the stuffy academic version), and a few problems related to clothes (Phoebe’s sister; ‘You really shouldn’t wear such cheap materials, they don’t let your fanny breath’) we get to the denouement of episode one in which Phoebe tells us ‘I have a horrible feeling that I am a greedy, perverted, selfish, apathetic, cynical, depraved, morally bankrupt woman who can’t even call herself a feminist,’ before stealing a valuable ornament from her step-mother.
+After an adventure at a feminist lecture, where we discover that Phoebe isn’t a ‘proper feminist’ because she wants to look thin (implication: she is a feminist, but a maverick one, too real for the stuffy academic version), and a few problems related to clothes (Phoebe’s sister; ‘You really shouldn’t wear such cheap materials, they don’t let your fanny breathe’) we get to the denouement of episode one in which Phoebe tells us ‘I have a horrible feeling that I am a greedy, perverted, selfish, apathetic, cynical, depraved, morally bankrupt woman who can’t even call herself a feminist,’ before stealing a valuable ornament from her step-mother.

-An intelligent viewer is likely to ask, around about now, why is Fleabag such a gigantic cunt?
+An intelligent viewer is likely to ask, around about now, why is Fleabag such a repulsive human being?
 Is it because she slept with her friend’s boyfriend, which inadvertently led to her death?
 No, that’s not it.
 The death of a friend, even one you have betrayed, doesn’t turn you into a irremediable — yet otherwise cheerful — demoness; and there’s no real evidence that her character has changed anyway — after all, she betrays her friend before the death.
 On top of that all the other lead characters are just as vile (or stupendously, pathetically weak) and it would seem, by the end of the twelve episodes, that actually nothing much has changed for any of them anyway, least of all for Fleabag herself.
 Sure, she’s stopped talking to the camera, and her lovely little café is turning over a profit now, and she’s stopped thinking about her friend, but apart from what she says, is there any evidence that she’s not still greedy, perverted, selfish, etc, etc?
 No!
 None whatsoever.
 There’s just This Feeling by the Alabama Shakes, a big signpost held up to Guardian journalists telling them they can softly weep now.